TacoSnack/UrbanBot/README.md

-# UrbanBot is no longer supprted by me but should probally still work.
+# UrbanBot is no longer supported by me but should probally still work.

 # UrbanBot